-The Board Authorized Grant is a Texas Grant that is awarded to graduate Texas residents based upon financial need.
-Recipients must be enrolled at least half-time (6 semester credit hours/semester) in a degree or certification program, unless all regular coursework has been completed and less than half-time enrollment is in professional paper, thesis, dissertation, or an equivalent course.
-The average award is $1,600 annually.
-Recipients receive funds by credit to their university account.
+The Board Authorized Tuition Grant is a state grant that is awarded to graduate and undergraduate Texas residents based on documented financial need.
+Recipients must be enrolled at least half-time in a degree-seeking academic program and must not be receiving scholarships, grants, or other non-loan financial assistance that equals or exceeds the amount owed for tuition and fees.
+The average award is $2000 annually.
+Recipients receive funds by credit to their university student account.

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program can provide up to $4,000 per year in grants for graduate and undergraduate students who intend to teach full-time in high-need subject areas for at least four years at schools that serve students from low-income families.
 Students may receive up to $16,000 for undergraduate study and up to $8,000 for graduate study.
 Part-time students are eligible, but the maximum grant will be reduced.

 Student Eligibility Requirements

 - Complete the Free Application for Federal Student Aid (FAFSA) for the year you are applying, although you do not have to demonstrate financial need.
 TWU School Code 003646.

 - Be a U.S. Citizen or eligible non-citizen.